Grace Renzi: Life

 Renzi stopped painting after the death of her husband.
 She lived alone for the next ten years.
 Thanks to her, and through the Embassy of the United States in Paris, the manuscript scores of Kantušer are preserved at the Library of Congress.
 In 2000, she exhibited her works in a solo exhibition in Grožnjan, studio Porton, on the occasion of a tribute to Kantušer.
 In 2001, she co-organized a group exhibition at the Hofstra University Museum in New York, including two of her own paintings.
 Renzi had an original engraving chiseled on Kantušer's grave at the Père Lachaise cemetery.
 In 2002, she organized a retrospective of fifty years of her work at the BIMC gallery.
 Renzi appeared in the film "Voyage musical en Slovénie" (2004) by François Goetghebeur and in a film made in Paris by Chen Tan (2004–05).
 In 2004 and 2005, no longer having an atelier at her disposal, she sold all her paintings with the exception of recent works (1990s), at two auctions at the Hôtel Drouot.
 She presented the series of works dedicated to Malik Oussekine at a solo exhibition in 2007, in Givors, where the works were sold at an auction for the benefit of painting workshops for children from disadvantaged neighborhoods.
 Here Renzi's work is deliberately figurative, expressionist, while overall, her work was generally considered abstract.
 During the decade, she went alone to visit museums in Spain, and also spent a summer in Denmark in 2007, in residence at the Kirsten Kjaers Museum.
 In 2008 and 2009, although then walking with difficulty, she enjoyed spending a day in Deauville or Giverny, taking the train.

 After her loss of autonomy in 2010, Renzi entered the nursing home Cousin de Méricourt in Cachan.
-Grace Renzi (Grace Kantuser) died June 4, 2011 in Cachan, at the age of 88 years.
+Grace Renzi (Grace Kantuser) died June 4, 2011, in Cachan, at the age of 88.
 She is buried alongside her husband at the Père Lachaise cemetery in Paris.
 Her work is represented in permanent/public collections in China, France, Germany, Italy, Japan, the Netherlands, Slovenia and the United States.
 Renzi works are part of private collections in America and Europe.